 The one exception I’ve spotted so far is an outfit called Sunnyland Farms in Georgia.
 They sell nut products.
 Some of my gift recipients don’t like nuts.
 Go figure.
 But they’re the first place that pops to mind when I think about making a gift of food to someone.
 I’m absolutely convinced that they have great products and great service.

 1) Their catalog feels personal.
 I read it just because it’s such a “feel good” experience.

 2) Enough personal information about the folks running the business that you feel like these are folks you’d go out of your way to do business with (by the way, that’s our definition of a loyal customer).

 3) Pictures of employees who have been with them for years.

 4) A clear message that quality matters — not just lip service

 5) Product descriptions that really help you picture what the item would be like.

 6) Glowing and sincere testimonials from customers on practically every page.

 The new yoga studio’s probably a great place.
-But I bet they start off 2006 wondering why the brochure didn’t win them more clients.
+But I bet they are wondering why their brochure didn’t win them more clients.